Best Decking Options for Poolside Areas

 But before we go there, let’s discuss what actually matters.
 Don’t even think of skipping these three things; if you do, you’ll be sorry.

-How Well Do They Fight a Slip?
+How Effectively Do They Counter a Slip?
 (Nobody Wants a Trip to Emergency)

-AS 4586 - Wet Pendulum Classification P engineers rated for use on pool surrounds, the standard required to be safe when it is wet.
+Engineers rated the AS 4586—Wet Pendulum Classification P standard for use on pool surrounds, ensuring safety when the surface is wet.
 That is what you are aiming for.

-You want a surface that gives you traction when wet but that isn’t so rough it shreds feet.
+You want a surface that provides traction when wet but is not so rough that it causes injury to feet.

 Resistant to Heat (Perth has Killer Summers)